Notarized resignation of liquidator | ScriptaLegal

 • The document will be signed in virtual form and you will obtain a true copy (paper version) signed by the notary.

-• How the service works:
+• Procedure of the service :

 • Preparation of the resignation, renunciation or refusal of the office of liquidator and dispatch of a draft to the signing heirs;